jayden11/pafdR/index.md

 <img src="figs/CAPADigital_FinancialDataR.jpg" width="350" height="475" alt="Cover image" />

 Welcome to the book site of **Processing and Analyzing Financial Data with R**.
 Here you can find the full online content of the book.
-The book is also available as an [ebook](PLACEHOLDER) and [print (hardcover)](PLACEHOLDER).
+The book is also available as an [ebook (Amazon)](https://www.amazon.com/dp/B071DTSCPS) and hardcover ([CreateSpace](https://www.createspace.com/7141874) / [Amazon](https://www.amazon.com/gp/product/8592243556)).
 If you liked the material and are using the book, please consider purchasing it.
 As an author, I certainly appreciate the gesture and will take it as a motivating factor for future editions.

 This book introduces the reader to the use of **R and RStudio** as a platform for processing and analyzing financial data.
 The book covers all necessary knowledge for using R, from its installation in your computer to the organization and development of scripts.
 For every chapter, the book presents practical and replicable examples of R code, providing context and facilitating the learning process.